Your cart is currently empty!

 So far, the most positive results in treating anxiety disorders are achieved with therapy, medication, and alternative treatment options, such as yoga, meditation, and acupuncture.

 Science is always on the lookout for new promising treatments for this type of disorder and now red light therapy is here, showing excellent results in various studies.

-In simple terms, red light therapy eliminates that lack of energy that accompanies low mood and anxiety.
-Red light therapy is known to increase the efficacy and integrity of mitochondria – the ‘powerhouse’ of the cell.
+In simple terms, red light therapy eliminates the lack of energy that accompanies low mood and anxiety.
+Red light therapy can increase the efficacy and integrity of mitochondria – the ‘powerhouse’ of the cell.
 This energy is then distributed where it is needed the most.

-According to Cassano and his team, red light therapy has been shown to have the following direct and systemic effects that lead to reducing anxiety and mood improvement:
+Cassano and his team showed that red light therapy to have the following direct and systemic effects that lead to reducing anxiety and mood improvement:

 In order to get the benefits from red light therapy, it is not necessary to place the device on the head.
 There is evidence that a systemic and holistic approach to RLT treatments also can be effective in reducing anxiety.

 In other words, it is possible to treat one area of the body with red light therapy and experience the benefits through your body and mind as a whole due to remote tissue conditioning, if you treat your gut with NIR and RLT, you may experience mood improvements and alleviation of anxiety and depression symptoms.